-As I said in episode 1, I started my fertility treatment journey after a trip to the Fertility Show in 2015.
-It was an eye-opener let me tell you!
-I remember at the time I couldn’t believe just how difficult it could be to conceive, I thought it would be simple and straight forward and quick and then I ended up at a Fertility show.
+As I said in Episode 1, I started my fertility treatment journey after a trip to the Fertility Show in 2015.
+It was an eye-opener, let me tell you!
+I remember at the time I couldn’t believe just how difficult it could be to conceive, I thought it would be simple, straightforward and quick... but then I ended up at a fertility show.
 Was I naive?

 Male infertility actually only makes up 30% of all infertility disorders in the UK but contributes to at least half of all cases.